Enroll in ANY Agile, Scrum & SAFe course and get PMP Training absolutely FREE!

 8:00 AM – The Day Begins

-Your day starts with a dive into a sea of emails and messages.
+The day of a product manager starts with a dive into a sea of emails and messages.
 You prioritize urgent tasks and update the product roadmap.
 This is also the time for daily standup meetings with cross-functional teams.
 These meetings set the tone for the day, allowing you to:

-Host Standup Meetings: These brief sessions with your core team help assess ongoing tasks and tackle any roadblocks.
+• Host Standup Meetings: Brief standup meetings with your core team help assess ongoing tasks and tackle any roadblocks.

-Product Development Team: Review progress, prototypes, and user stories.
+1. Product Development Team: Examine user stories, prototypes, and progress.

 Become an Expert in Product Ownership Stances with Professional Scrum Product Owner™ – Advanced (PSPO-A) Training